DeviceDriverProjectCOSC439/Project/README.md

 7. Once the filesystem version has been changed, we can mount the usb using the command ```sudo mount /dev/sdb1 /mnt``` Note: the name of your partition of your USB may not be called sdb1.
 This can be checked using this command ```lsblk```
 8. Lastly, we can initialize our usb to support this filesystem encryption library by running the command sudo ```fscrypt setup /mnt```

+For copying from PC to USB, the USB directory needs to be unlocked to grant write privledges using this command ```sudo fscrypt unlock /mnt```